EyasuTeshome/shifttracker/interview-prep/how-to-use-project-reviewer-feedback-to-improve-your-professional-skills-projects.md

+# How to use project reviewer feedback to improve your professional skills projects

 Learning how to properly use feedback is an important skill and one we want to make sure you learn and internalize.
 In this article, we'll discuss a few tips intended to help you make the most of feedback to create polished application materials and professional skills projects.

 **Remember that every piece of feedback is intended to help you, not harm you.**